-This means the company hasn’t claimed their profile on Trustpilot and we have no records of them asking their customers to review them.
-The label looks like this:
+Most of the time, “Unclaimed profile” means the business has never claimed their profile on Trustpilot and might not know it exists.
+We also have no records of them asking their customers to review them.

-A company's status label will automatically change to ‘Asking for reviews’ when it meets one of the following criteria:
+It happens automatically when the business meets one of the following criteria:

-- The company has sent at least 50 invitations in the past 365 days using Trustpilot's invitation services.
+- They've sent at least 50 invitations in the past 365 days using our invitation methods

-- The company has sent invitations using its own systems and received at least one review in the past 30 days.
+- They've sent invitations using their own systems and received at least one review in the past 30 days

-Asking for reviews can lead to a higher star rating & TrustScore
+Asking for reviews can lead to a higher TrustScore and star rating